sampsyo/home/_drafts/llvm.md

 There are:

 * The *front end*, which takes your source code and turns it into an *intermediate representation* or IR.
 This translation simplifies the job of the rest of the compiler, which doesn't want to deal with the full complexity of C++ source code.
 You, an intrepid grad student, probably do not need to hack this part; you can use [Clang][] unmodified.
 * The *passes*, which transform IR to IR.
-In ordinary circumstances, passes usually optimize the code: that is, they produce an IR program as output that does the same thing as the IR they took as input, except that it's faster. **This is where you want to hack.** Your research can work by looking at and changing IR as it flows through the compilation process.
+In ordinary circumstances, passes usually optimize the code: that is, they produce an IR program as output that does the same thing as the IR they took as input, except that it's faster. *This is where you want to hack.* Your research tool can work by looking at and changing IR as it flows through the compilation process.
 * The *back end*, which generates actual machine code.
 You almost certainly don't need to touch this part.

 Although this architecture describes most compilers these days, one novelty about LLVM is worth noting here: programs use *the same IR* throughout the process.
-In other compilers, each pass might produce a program in a different form with different structure.
-LLVM opts for the opposite approach, is great for us as hackers: we don't have to worry too much about where in the process our code gets to see the IR, as long as it's somewhere between the front end and back end.
+In other compilers, each pass might produce code in a unique form.
+LLVM opts for the opposite approach, is great for us as hackers: we don't have to worry much about *where* in the process our code runs, as long as it's somewhere between the front end and back end.

 [clang]: http://clang.llvm.org/